baptiste-roullin/typographie-frenchy/README.md

 ##### Debuging

-There's a little debug mode, enabled by placed a file named "debug.txt" in the assets folder.
+There's a little debug mode, enabled by placed a file named "debug" in the assets folder.
 It results in logs in the console and in Sketch, when using the plugin.